William T. G. Morton: Death

 Morton was in New York City in July 1868.
 He was riding in a carriage with his wife when he suddenly demanded the carriage to stop, and he ran into the lake in Central Park "to cool off".
-This peculiar behavior was because he had suffered a major stroke (cerebrovascular accident) which proved fatal soon after.
+This peculiar behavior was because he had suffered a major stroke (cerebrovascular incident) which proved fatal soon after.

 Morton was taken to nearby St. Luke's.
 It is reported by his wife that upon recognizing Morton, the chief surgeon made the following remark to his students:Young gentlemen, you see lying before you a man who has done more for humanity and for the relief of suffering than any man who has ever lived.

 She then produced three medals, saying that the medals were all he had ever received for his work.

 He is buried at Mount Auburn Cemetery in Watertown and Cambridge, Massachusetts.

 Legacy

 In 1871, a committee of those involved in raising the aforementioned national testimonial published The Historical Memoranda Relative to the Discovery of Etherization to establish Morton as the inventor and revealer of anesthetic inhalation and to justify pecuniary reward to Morton's family for the "fearful moral and legal responsibility he assumed in pursuit of this discovery."

-Morton's life and work were later to become the subject of the 1944 Paramount Pictures film The Great Moment (based on the 1940 book Triumph Over Pain by René Fülöp-Miller).
+Morton's life and work were later to become the subject of the 1944 Paramount Pictures film The Great Moment.
+It was dramatised in the Australian radio play Dishonour Be My Destiny.

-The first use of ether as an anesthetic is commemorated in the Ether Monument in the Boston Public Garden, but the designers were careful not to choose sides in the debate over whom should deserve credit for the discovery.
-Instead, the statue depicts a doctor in mediaeval Moorish robes and turban.
+The first use of ether as an anesthetic is commemorated in the Ether Monument in the Boston Public Garden, but the designers were careful not to choose sides in the debate over the person who deserved credit for the discovery.
+Instead, the statue depicts a doctor in medieval Moorish robes and turban.

 Morton's first successful public demonstration of ether as an inhalation anesthetic was such a historic and widely publicised event that many consider him to be the "inventor and revealer" of anesthesia.
 However, Morton's work was preceded by that of Georgia surgeon Crawford Williamson Long, who employed ether as an anesthetic on March 30, 1842.
 Although Long demonstrated its use to physicians in Georgia on numerous occasions, he did not publish his findings until 1849, in The Southern Medical and Surgical Journal.
 These pioneering uses of ether were key factors in the medical and scientific pursuit now referred to as anesthesiology, and allowed the development of modern surgery.
 Spread of the news of this "new" anesthetic was helped by the subsequent feud that developed between Morton and Horace Wells and Charles T. Jackson.

 His son William J. Morton was a noted doctor and authority in electrotherapeutics.

+Personal life

+He had five children with his wife: William James Morton (1845–1920), Marion Alethe Morton (1847–unknown, after 1865), Edward Whitman Morton (1848–unknown, after 1870), Elizabeth Whitman Morton (1850–1922), Bowditch Nathaniel Morton (1857–1909).